sstrollo/jeysn/README.md

   with useful API:s (including possibility to return remaining characters)

-- Event based pluggable callback API
+- Add an event based pluggable callback API

+- Add a top-level re-entrant decode API (for when you need the control loop

 - Provide size limitations (make it possible to specify the maximum size of strings, objects, and arrays).